funcompbio/assignment-6/README.md

 9  Sep      506   850        59.5
 10 Oct      481   794        60.6
   ```
     Here the columns `POSITIUS` and `TOTAL` correspond, respectively, to
     the columns `positiu` and `total` from the CSV file `mostres_analitzades.csv`
     **aggregated and ordered by month**.
 The column `PERCENTATGE` corresponds to
-  the percentage of positive cases calculated up to one decimal digit.
-To round
+    the percentage of positive cases over the corresponding total of the month,
+    calculated up to one decimal digit.
+To round the calculation to one decimal
-  the calculation to one decimal digit use the R function `round()`; consult
+    digit use the R function `round()`; consult its help page to figure out how
-  its help page to figure out how it works.
+    it works.

   2. Let the `data.frame` object of the resulting data be called `res`,
   the last line of your script should write to disk that object